Is Cashmere Wool? Essential Guide to 7 Key Differences That Matter

 Is cashmere wool?
 The short answer is: technically yes, but practically speaking, they are two very different things.
 I’ve owned cashmere sweaters for years and studied how these fibers differ from regular sheep’s wool.
 Understanding what sets cashmere apart from standard wool explains why pure cashmere commands such a premium price and why cashmere garments require such different care.

 Both cashmere and traditional wool are natural fibers, and both come from animals.
 But the specific breed of goat that produces cashmere, the part of the animal from which the fiber comes, and the manufacturing process all make cashmere wool a fundamentally distinct material from what we typically call wool.
+So, is cashmere wool?
+The answer depends on how you define wool.

 Is Cashmere Wool?
 Understanding the Basic Difference